-OSU helps state's $16 million cranberry industry float to top
+OSU helps state's $16 million cranberry industry float to the top

 Research helps reduce frost damage and monitor root growth